ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/8-performance-hacks-for-javascript/index.md

 We have done many tests.
 The answer is to use `.innerHTML`.

-So ag-Grid leverages the speed of `.innerHTML` by creating the HTML in one big string and then inserting it into the DOM using the method `element.insertAdjacentHTML()`.
+So AG Grid leverages the speed of `.innerHTML` by creating the HTML in one big string and then inserting it into the DOM using the method `element.insertAdjacentHTML()`.
 The method `element.insertAdjacentHTML()` is similar but slightly less well known equivalent of the property `.innerHTML`.
 The difference is that `insertAdjacentHTML()` appends to existing HTML where as `.innerHTML()` replacing the current content.
 Both work just as fast.

 ```js
 // build up the row's HTML in a string